Traditional healers of Southern Africa: Drumming and ancestral dancing

 Sangoma can also literally mean 'person of the drum' or 'the drumming one' and drumming is an important part of summoning the ancestors.
-During times of celebration (e.g. at an Initiation) the possessed sangoma is called to dance and celebrate their ancestors.
-The sangoma will fall into trance (when in trance the Sangoma is not conscious of what is happening, so after that he/she will be told of the things he/she had said) where the ancestors will be channeled (which is signified in Zulu traditions by episodes of convulsive fits) followed by the singing of ancestral songs.
+During times of celebration (e.g. at an initiation) the possessed sangoma is called to dance and celebrate their ancestors.
+The sangoma will fall into trance (when in trance a sangoma is not conscious of what is happening, and will require witnesses to repeat what had been said during the trance) where the ancestors will be channeled (which is signified in Zulu traditions by episodes of convulsive fits) followed by the singing of ancestral songs.
 These songs are echoed back to the ancestor via the audience in a process of call and response.
 The possessed sangoma will then change into their traditional ancestral clothing and dance vigorously while others drum and sing in celebration.

 History and background

 The Zulu word with prefix is isangoma (pl. izangoma), alternatively it is also spelled as umngoma (pl. abangoma), sa ngoma means 'do ngoma and i sa ngoma means "those who do ngoma", so sangoma or isangoma refers specifically to the practitioner of the ngoma practice.

 The term sangoma is often used colloquially in South Africa for equivalent professions in other Bantu cultures in Southern Africa.
-Forms of the ngoma ritual are practiced throughout southern and south-eastern Africa in countries such as South Africa, Eswatini, Zimbabwe, Mozambique, Lesotho, Kenya, and Batswana.
-In more northern areas the practices are generally more diverse and less organized than the southern practices.
+Forms of the ngoma ritual are practiced throughout southern and south-eastern Africa in countries such as South Africa, Eswatini, Zimbabwe, Mozambique, Lesotho, Kenya, and Botswana.
+In more northern areas the practices are generally more diverse and less organised than the southern practices.
 Among the Kongo, the practice is called loka or more negatively doga, a term meaning witchcraft.

 Ngoma is believed to have come to southern Africa during the western Bantu migration that began around 2000 BCE and was further influenced by the eastern Bantu migration that occurred until 500 CE.
 The practice has evolved along with the social problems of its users.
 In pre-colonial form ngoma songs dealt mainly with issues of hunting.
 Over time the system adapted to include the introduction of guns, and later the racial and class struggles of practitioners under colonial rule.

 In Zimbabwe, the civil war experience led to a revival of ngoma practice with a new emphasis on the spirits of the victims of war.
 The service allowed the sangoma to help people cope with their own violent acts as well as those they had fallen victim to.
 An example of this is the Tsonga who believe that one of the main alien spirits that can bestow powers of clairvoyance and the ability to detect witchcraft is the Ndau Spirit.
 The Ndau spirit possesses the descendants of the Gaza soldiers who had slain the Ndau and taken their wives.
 Once the Ndau spirit has been converted from hostile to benevolent forces, the spirits bestow the powers of divination and healing on the n'angna.

-In addition, ngoma has been adapted by many to include both Christian and Muslim beliefs.
+Ngoma has been adapted by many to include both Christian and Muslim beliefs.